 The School's personnel, who are leased through ADP TotalSource Group, Inc., are eligible to participate in a defined contribution 401(k) plan sponsored by the leasing company, covering employees who meet certain age and tenure requirements.
-Under the ADP TotalSource Retirement Savings Plan, the School provides a match of 100% of the employee's contribution up to 4% of employee compensation.
-Contributions to the Plan \$63,890 for the year ended June 30, 2021.
-The School does not exercise any control or fiduciary responsibility over the Plans' assets which are administered by Voya Financial.
+Under the ADP TotalSource Retirement Savings Plan (the "Plan"), the School approved a match of 100% of the employee's contribution up to 4% of employee compensation.
+The School contributed to the Plan \$62,024 for the year ended June 30, 2021.
+The School does not exercise any control or fiduciary responsibility over the Plans' assets, which are administered by Voya Financial.